 The Small System Technical Assistance (2%) set-aside may be used to provide technical, financial, and managerial assistance to Public Water Systems serving 10,000 or fewer persons.
-This will be accomplished through contracts with organizations and/or engineering consultants with expertise in dealing with small systems and will be coordinated by the NDHHS-DPH.
-For this set-aside, the DWSRF will allocate the full 2% funding amount from the FFY 2020 and projected FFY 2021 grants, a total of \$220,220 and \$168,816, respectively.
-Further, it is planned that Nebraska's 2% Team, which is composed of numerous organizations and private citizens interested in public water supply issues, will continue to develop initiatives from guidance issued in EPA's Drinking Water Infrastructure Sustainability Policy through DHHS-DPH's Capacity Development Stakeholders meetings for implementation in the SFY 2021 program.
+This will be accomplished through contracts with organizations and/or engineering consultants with expertise in dealing with small systems and will be coordinated by NDEE, including rural leak detection.
+For this set-aside, the DWSRF will allocate the full 2% funding amount from the FFY 2021 and projected FFY 2022 grants, a total of \$220,020 and \$266,200, respectively.
+Further, it is planned that Nebraska's 2% Team, which is composed of numerous organizations and private citizens interested in public water supply issues, will continue to develop initiatives.
 The following is the past 2% Set-Aside - Reserved Authority:

-Set Aside - Reserve Authority Amount
+15% Set Aside - Reserve Authority Amount

 FFY 2016 Cap Grant \$176,900

 FFY 2019 Cap Grant \$220,080

 Total Reserved Authority \$396,980